Oryzomys antillarum: Extinction

 Oryzomys antillarum probably became extinct about the 1870s and is currently listed as such by the IUCN Red List.
 Its disappearance is usually attributed to the small Indian mongoose (Urva auropunctata), which was introduced to Jamaica in 1872, and also to introduced Rattus species.
 Ray, on the other hand, argued that the significance of the mongoose had been overrated.
-Instead, he suggested that Oryzomys antillarum may have been affected by the massive environmental changes that occurred on the island after the British takeover in 1655.
+Instead, he suggested that O. antillarum may have been affected by the massive environmental changes that occurred on the island after the British takeover in 1655.
 In that period, the bulk of the island came to be used for cultivation, so that the native habitat of Oryzomys was destroyed.
 Thus, Oryzomys was reduced to competition with introduced rats in man-made habitats, to which the latter are well adapted.
 Perhaps, Ray wrote, the black rat may not have been able to extirpate Oryzomys, but the brown rat, a later and more assertive invader, brought it to extinction.
 Cats and dogs preying on Oryzomys may also have contributed to its demise.